AnyChart/docs.anychart.com/Working_with_Data/Data_Sets.md

 var series = chart.column(mapping);
 ```

-Mapping is not required for data organized as an array of objects, so you can pass the data set directly to the chart or series constructor:
+If the data is organized as an array of objects, you can pass the data set directly to the chart or series constructor:

 ```
 var chart = anychart.column();